Skip to Main Content

 3 - Headless CMS

-One of the latest web design trends for 2024 will be a big swing away from traditional website development platforms, in favour of slimmer, more streamlined solutions.
+One of the latest web design trends for 2025 will be a further swing away from traditional website development platforms, in favour of slimmer, more streamlined solutions.

 This means a move away from website builders like Wix and Squarespace, in favour of decoupled or headless CMS options like Payload, or moving from a standard Wordpress set-up to one which uses a static site.

-A really interesting development in future website design trends is a move towards unusual navigation styles.
+A really interesting development in future website design trends is a move towards unique navigation styles.

 Full screen navigations, replacing your traditional grid of text links have been rising in popularity for the last few years, but now we're seeing even more unusual styles.